Evergreen Data Permissions

 Scroll to read all my feature ideas

-We decided to create tiers of permissions to reduce the mental load of deciding which individual permissions to enable, and thus encouraging users to enable more.
-I designed an interactive sliding permissions meter with phone/battery imagery to convey the idea that the more permissions were enabled, the more "powered up" Evergreen would be.
+I created tiers of permissions to reduce the cognitive load of deciding which permissions to enable.
+I designed an interactive sliding permission meter with phone battery imagery to convey the idea that the more permissions were enabled, the more "powered up" Evergreen would be.

-Changing to two tiers: During a team discussion, we worried that creating three tiers would lead users to default to the middle option.
-Thus, I changed the design to only incorporate two tiers and set the default to the high-permissions tier.
+Changing to two tiers: During a team meeting, we worried that creating 3 tiers would lead users to default to the middle option.
+Thus, I changed the design to only incorporate 2 tiers and default to the higher tier.

-Language adjustments: I made subtle language changes to focus on how Evergreen supports users and develop trust.
+Microcopy: I made subtle language edits to focus on how Evergreen supports users to develop trust.

-Incorporating data pop ups: Following feedback from an external design mentor, I turned my data-focused screens into pop ups to bring more of my first designs' transparency into the new design.
+Incorporating pop ups: Following feedback from an external design mentor, I turned my data-focused screens into pop ups to bring in more of my original designs' transparency.

 Scroll to see all data overlay iterations